May 15 2013

 posted this a while back and I imagine that is how they found me and graciously offered me a place in their last issue.
 They included a brief bio and artist’s statement on their website so check that out if you are interested in that sort of thing.

 Thank you Alaine Benard for including me in your swan song.
-I wish you all the best for the future of you and your fellow R&T staffers.
+I wish you all the best for you and your fellow R&T staffers.

 May 7 2013